Conditional logic as a short-circuit logic: Introduction

-We end this brief introduction to CL with a quote from~\cite{GS90} about the name ``conditional logic'' and ``short-circuit evaluation'' : \begin{quote} { ``For example, let $B=\{T, F\}$ with ordinary negation ($'$), conjunction ($\wedge$) and disjunction ($\vee$). [...] \\ Up to anti-isomorphism, there is a unique regular extension of $B$ to a 3-valued logic with non-commutative $\wedge$ and $\vee$ which satisfies deMorgan's laws $x'' = x$ and $(x \wedge y)'= x' \vee y'$.
+A \emph{$C$-algebra} is defined as an algebra with the operations $'$, $\wedge$ and $\vee$.
+This set-up does not require that the constants are defined in a $C$-algebra, and thus includes four basic cases: \ We end this brief introduction to CL with a quote from~\cite{GS90} about the name ``conditional logic'' and ``short-circuit evaluation'' : { \begin{quote} ``For example, let $B=\{T, F\}$ with ordinary negation ($'$), conjunction ($\wedge$) and disjunction ($\vee$). [...] \\ Up to anti-isomorphism, there is a unique regular extension of $B$ to a 3-valued logic with non-commutative $\wedge$ and $\vee$ which satisfies deMorgan's laws $x'' = x$ and $(x \wedge y)'= x' \vee y'$.
 Following~\cite{Gries81}, we call this algebra ``conditional logic.''
 Conditional logic was first studied by McCarthy~\cite{MC63a} and~\cite{MC63}.
 It is the logic of choice in several programming languages (C, Prolog, Lisp, ...) in which the idea of ``short circuit evaluation'' is implemented.
-It leads to faster evaluation of the logical expression, since evaluation stops as soon as an answer can be obtained.'' \blauw{[Reference numbering has been adjusted.]} } \end{quote}
+It leads to faster evaluation of the logical expression, since evaluation stops as soon as an answer can be obtained.'' \blauw{[Reference numbering has been adjusted.]} \end{quote}}

 We first explain why we view short-circuit evaluation (SCE) as the basic evaluation strategy in any setting that \emph{prescribes} sequential evaluation of $\wedge$ and $\vee$.
 Following \cite{BergstraBR1995}, we write